Various software packages are available related to meteors and meteor data processing.

-A new version of MetShow is running in all contemporary windows operating systems.
+The MetShow meteor planetarium software is runningon Windows operating systems.
 The program can help meteor observers to prepare and evaluate their observations.
-MetShow is based on the IMO Working List of Meteor Showers.
-It can work either with the new list according to the 2011 calendar or with the older list from 2006.
+MetShow is based on the 2017 IMO Working List of Meteor Showers (J. Rendtel, 2016), with addition of some meteor showers from the 2006 IMO Meteor Shower Calendar.
 The software produces the following information for the active showers on a given date:

 This program permits the calculation of the performance of Yagi antennas.
 It runs under MS-DOS.